Examples of Working with COGs

 Download a GeoTIFF from EarthData

-Note: The whole point of is that we don’t download data.
-So in future examples, we will demonstrate how to access just subsets of data using COG and compare that with a GeoTIFF.
+Note: The whole point of “cloud-optimized” is that we don’t download entire files.
+So, in future examples, we will demonstrate how to access just subsets of data from COGs and compare that with a GeoTIFF.

 # Download data